permutationlock/zimpl/README.md

 ```

-The drawback now is that the function signature is long, and the call
+The drawback now is that the function signature is long and the call
-site is verbose as well since each function must be specified.
+site is verbose.

-The idea behind `zimpl` is to try and get the best of both worlds.
+The idea behind `zimpl` is to try and get the best of both worlds:
-Library writers define interfaces and consumers will pass interface
+ - Library writers define interfaces and require an interface
+   implementation to be passed alongside each generic parameter.
+ - Library consumers can define an interface
-implementations for their types.
-If a type has
+   implementation for any type, but if a type the matching
-declarations matching the interfaces, the interface implementation
+   declarations for an interfaces then the implementation
    can be inferred.

+If the convention is followed then duck typing is never used and the
+implemented interface functions are the only way to interact with a
+generic parameter.

 ```Zig
 const Serve = struct {